rklymentiev/py-for-neuro/chapters/chapter6.md

 <exercise id="1" title="Disclaimer">

-The main goal of this chapter is not "how to perform a statistical analysis", but rather "how to perform a statistical analysis in Python, given that you are familiar with the concepts".
-If you are not familiar with some topics, you can check amazing tutorials/videos I include below.
+The main goal of this chapter is not "how to perform a statistical analysis", but rather "how to perform a statistical analysis in Python, given that you are familiar with the math".
+If you are not familiar with some of the topics, you can check tutorials/videos I include below.
 If you are familiar with statistics, you may be annoyed with the oversimplification.
 I skip most of the assumptions checking, data manipulation, etc. since that's not the goal here.

-Also, we are not familiar with the study designs and how exactly the observations were collected in given data sets.
+Also, we are not really interested with the study designs and how exactly the observations were collected in given data sets.
 All the results should not be taking serious and no generalization should be applied.

 Further reading: